Stay up to date with the latest coronavirus developments in our sector.

 The coronavirus disease 2019 (COVID-19) is spreading globally and there have been growing instances of COVID-19 spreading in communities in British Columbia and across Canada.
 As a result, Canadian public health authorities have escalated measures to slow the spread of the COVID-19.
 The situation is evolving very quickly and we recognize the importance in working together to reduce the spread of the virus and taking steps to protect the people we serve.
-We have added additional resources below for non-profit housing and service providers, which includes an updated BC Housing Fact Sheet, Facility Entrance Posters, Guidance for People Who Use Drugs and Harm Reduction Program and information about Self-Isolating.
+To help guide non-profit housing and service providers grapple with the pandemic, we have added resources and BCNPHA member updates below.

 - CMHC – Additional information on CMHC’s flexibilities related to COVID-19 (March 26, 2020)